kSiadat/mtDNA_project/posts/diary.md

 ### 2019-07-27
 Added circos diagrams where the line plots have window sizes of 100 and 500.
 Still haven't got the axes to work properly.

+### 2019-08-05
+Finally fixed the axis so that they are orientated outwards.
+The problem occurred because the line plots' positions are relative to the ideograms size, but I had written them relative to the whole image size available.